-This course consists about three seminars per semester featuring invited speakers where participants will critically evaluate and discuss the topic both orally and in writing.
+This course consists of at least two seminars during one term, featuring invited speakers where participants will critically evaluate and discuss the topic both orally and in writing.
 The seminars delve into a variety of specific areas in psychology to highlight current pertinent issues.
 Each seminar will include a list of articles to be read before the presentation and which focus on the given subject.
 Speakers will present their work followed by ample opportunity to discuss it.
-Students will also attend a post-seminar meeting, led by a member of staff, to critically analyze the literature and presentation.
+Students will also attend a post-seminar meeting, led by a member of staff, to critically analyse the literature and presentation.